dojo/framework/src/widget-core/README.md

 ##### Custom property diff control

 Included in `WidgetBase` is functionality to support targeting a specific property with a custom comparison function using a decorator `diffProperty`.
-For non-decorator environments (Either JavaScript/ES6 or a TypeScript project that does not have the experimental decorators configuration set to true in the `tsconfig`), the functions need to be registered in the constructor using the `addDecorator` API with `diffProperty` as the key.
+For non-decorator environments (Either JavaScript/ES6 or a TypeScript project that does not have the experimental decorators configuration set to true in the `tsconfig`), the decorator functions can be called directly from the constructor.

 e.g. for a property `foo` you would add a function to the widget class and either use the decorator function or register the decorator in the `constructor`.